mboldrini/mboldrini/README.md

 I’m a Software Engineer based in Vitória, Brazil. 📍

-I'm a autodidact with demonstrable capacity to assess and manage complex business needs and surmount obstacles in the way thereof thus producing refined and accessible work products.
+I am an autodidact with a demonstrable capacity to assess and manage complex business needs, overcoming obstacles in the process, and producing refined and accessible work products.

 #### My current tools
 📲 Front-end Mobile with React Native